Veronese Riddle: Text, translation and interpretation

+In his biography of Charlemagne, Johannes Fried states that the first two lines refer specifically to stretching the vellum and coating it with chalk in preparation for writing.

 History of the manuscript

 The Riddle was written in Verona at the end of the eighth century or beginning of the ninth on a page of a preexisting liturgical text, the Verona Orational (codex LXXXIX (89) of the Biblioteca Capitolare di Verona).
 The parchment is a Mozarabic (i.e. Visigothic) oration by the Spanish Christian Church, probably written in Toledo.
 The book was brought from there to Cagliari and then to Pisa before reaching the Chapter of Verona.

 The riddle was probably written by a scribe as a probatio pennae (a test to check that a pen was writing well).
 It was discovered by Schiapparelli in 1924.

 Beneath the riddle, the page contains another line, unquestionably in Latin, which reads "✝ gratias tibi agimus omnip[oten]s sempiterne d[eu]s".
 Based on the handwriting, Stefanini (2004) interprets this as a second note written by a separate scribe.

 Linguistic traits

 The text diverges from Classical Latin in the following traits, which can be considered vernacular features.